 I thought to write about the dichotomy occurring in present day woodworking.
 The clash between the growing movement towards traditional hand tool woodworking versus the rise in automation along with a plethora of machinery to expedite woodworking processes.
-It is from the perspective of a traditional woodworker wondering about how much current woodworking technology to embrace in his studio practice.
-I wrote this because we are bombarded on two fronts in woodworking today.
+This is from the perspective of a traditional woodworker wondering about how much current woodworking technology to embrace in his studio practice.
+I write this because today we are bombarded on two fronts in woodworking.
 Go traditional with hand tools or go modern with the latest in technology or somehow combine the two.
 I lay out how I determined my own compromise and how I came to terms with the dilemma.

 The machinery I speak of is becoming increasingly sophisticated to where an operator sitting alongside a CNC machine can quickly create components for a piece of furniture.
 At the hand tool end, the debate swirls around what constitutes traditional woodworking.
 Should wood be prepared and dimensioned by hand?
 Should this grunt work be performed by machines with the emphasis then shifting to hand tools?
 Can the use of power tools be combined with hand tools in a truly traditional woodworking shop?
 Would our woodworking forefathers have embraced machinery if it had existed in their historical period?